By Bill Leonard

 The man replied: “The means we are willing to use are as follows: murder, torture, threats, blackmail, intimidation, burning, guerrilla warfare.
 Whatever it takes.”

-Do Campbell’s observations challenge the rhetoric and “warring madness” of current “military incursions,” and drone strikes?
+Could Will Campbell and a KKK leader challenge the rhetoric and the “warring madness” of our current “military actions?”

-In The Stem of Jesse, Will detailed the 1963 integration of Mercer University involving admission of Nigerian Sam Oni and the insistence of certain faculty and staff that Baptists could not send missionaries to convert Africans while refusing those converts admission to the very university that educated the missionaries.
+In The Stem of Jesse, Will detailed the 1963 integration of Mercer University by a Nigerian named Sam Oni with the insistence of religion professor Mac Bryan and admissions director John Mitchell that Baptists could not send out missionaries to convert Africans while refusing those converts admission to the very university that educated the missionaries.

-Oni entered Mercer but was refused admittance to the Tattnall Square Baptist Church, a now-defunct congregation whose sanctuary remains as the Mercer chapel.
+Oni entered Mercer but was refused admittance to the Tattnall Square Baptist Church, a now-defunct congregation whose building is part of the Mercer campus.

-At the conclusion of the book, Will wrote of his meeting with Sam Oni at a special lecture in that same sanctuary 30 years after the African was denied entry to its sacred confines.
-Calling Oni to the platform, Will offered “unplanned verbalizing of troubled feelings.”
+Will writes of his meeting with Sam Oni at a special lecture in that building 30 years after the African was denied entry to the church.
+He invited Oni to join him on stage, offering “unplanned verbalizing of troubled feelings.”

-Campbell concluded: “then a black Nigerian in his middle years, and a white Mississippian who has reached the biblical three-score years and ten, held each other in a prolonged and passionate embrace.”
+Campbell concludes: “then a black Nigerian in his middle years, and a white Mississippian who has reached the biblical three-score years and ten, held each other in a prolonged and passionate embrace.”

-Fretting over his Baptist immersionist roots and the “age of accountability” Will decided to talk to the boy of sin, grace, guilt and forgiveness, just like he would “any other sinner.”
+Fretting over his Baptist roots and the “age of accountability” Will decided to talk to the boy of sin, grace, guilt and forgiveness, like “any other sinner.”

-Will recalled: “When I was through he was laughing out loud.”
-And, “I had no further question as to the age of accountability.
+“When I was through he was laughing out loud,” Will writes.
+“I had no further question as to the age of accountability.
 It was the most appropriate response to a sacrament I had ever heard.
 A big belly laugh….
 He was baptized.”